 Contact details +64 (06) 356 9099 ext.
 83663

-SITA VENKATESWAR is Senior Lecturer in the Social Anthropology programme at Massey University, Aotearoa/New Zealand.
-She is also Associate Director of the Massey chapter of the recently established New Zealand India Research Institute (NZIRI).
+SITA VENKATESWAR is Associate Professor in the Social Anthropology programme at Massey University, Aotearoa/New Zealand.
+She is also Associate Director of the Massey chapter of the New Zealand India Research Institute (NZIRI).
 She received her Ph.D. in Cultural Anthropology from Rutgers University in 1997.
 Her ethnography Development and Ethnocide: Colonial Practices in the Andaman Islands (2004) is based on her Ph.D. fieldwork in the Andaman Islands from 1989 to 1992 funded by the National Science Foundation Dissertation Improvement Grant.
 Her co-edited book, The Politics of Indigeneity: Dialogues and Reflections on Indigenous Activism (2011) is published by Zed Books.
-In 2016 she co-edited with Sekhar Bandyopadhyay a second co-edited book Globalisation and the Challenges of Development in Contemporary India, Springer-Verlag.
+In 2016 she co-edited with Sekhar Bandyopadhyay a third book Globalisation and the Challenges of Development in Contemporary India, Springer-Verlag.
 Her current project follows millet farming in India and the organic millets value chain globally using ethnography and film for documentary story-telling.

 Sita Venkateswar‘s research documents the ways academic practices can be

 responsive to social inequities.
 Her work incorporates critical feminist scholar-activist

 research methodologies, designated as Public Anthropology, informed by feminist

 decolonial theories.
 She uses a comparative and reflexive anthropological lens

 to address issues of internal colonialism, gender, poverty, social oppression and

 structural violence within the postcolonial and neoliberal contexts of South Asia.